 Also, if you are going to be using a fixed ladder, make sure that it is protected by a ladder safety gate or an offset.
 Chains are no longer compliant and need to be replaced with one of the aforementioned solutions.

 8. Know Your Roofing Regulations

 Roofing regulations are some of the most misunderstood requirements.
-Not only do roofers not know exactly what is required of them much of the time, but many other contractors working on roofs who are not roofers believe that certain methods of fall protection are available to them when, in reality, they’re not.
+Not only do roofers not know exactly what is required of them most of the time, but many other contractors working on roofs who are not roofers believe that certain methods of fall protection are available to them when, in reality, they’re not.
 Warning lines at 6’ with a monitor are only allowed for roofers performing roofing work (and 10’ back from the edge if there is mechanical equipment traveling in that direction).
-Notice the phrase “with a monitor” in the previous statement.
+Notice the phrase "with a monitor" in the previous statement.
 There is NO situation in which a warning line is an acceptable means of fall protection that does not also include a dedicated monitor being present.
 There are a few that allow for a monitor with no warning line (low-slope roofs less than 50’ in width for instance), but none that allow a warning line with no monitor.
 Also, notice the phrase “dedicated monitor” in that previous statement.
-Monitors must have no duties that would distract them from performing as a monitor.
+Monitors must not have duties that would distract them from performing as a monitor.
 You see where I’m going with this?
 There are many nuances to the rules for roofers.
 If you are one, make sure you are familiar with the regulations and your requirements or speak to somebody who is.